alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ## Payment options

+Sponsorings are [managed by GitHub Sponsors] on

+Material for MkDocs on GitHub, visit [our sponsors' page]. ecome a

+Please note that as of the beginning of 2023, [GitHub no longer supports PayPal] payments.

+  [managed by GitHub Sponsors]: #github-sponsors

 ### GitHub Sponsors

-We manage all our transactions and sponsorships through [GitHub Sponsors].
-To become a sponsor of Material for MkDocs on GitHub, visit [our sponsors' page].
-On there, you can choose from five different sponsorship tiers and pay by credit card.
-Please note that as of the beginning of 2023, [GitHub no longer supports PayPal] payments.

-If you're a company and need assistance choosing the right payment method, please don't hesitate to reach out to sponsors@squidfunk.com.
+[GitHub Sponsors] handles all transactions and sponsorships for us.
+Means that

   [GitHub Sponsors]: https://github.com/sponsors
   [GitHub no longer supports PayPal]: https://github.blog/changelog/2023-01-23-github-sponsors-will-stop-supporting-paypal/